scadick/Portfolio/README.md

 # Portfolio
 ## This is my Portfolio
 ## Created using these tools :
-### a software that you can code with ex.
+### Any software that you can code with ex.
 Visual Studio Code
 ### AJAX
 ### Grunt
 ### node